 As part of the programme and to impart specific skills and responsibilities as part of the learning experience, students sometimes have opportunities to attend overnight experiences.
 While these are a part of the learning programme and students are encouraged to participate, parents may choose to allow their children to join these activities.
-Currently, Clavis has two extended/overnight trips that are typically done every year.
+Currently, Clavis has two extended/overnight trips that are done typically every year; however, they are not guaranteed and their organisation will either depend on ensuring they fulfil academic objectives or that the school is able to meet all of the logistics required to run them to the school's satisfaction.

 - Year 5 is offered an opportunity for a 'Camp de Vacances' which is usually held during the Term 1 holiday in March/April.
-This is organized by the PE department and details and costs are usually sent out to parents during the first term. - Year 6 students have a 4-day educational visit to Rodrigues in May or June.
+This is organized by the PE department and details and costs are usually sent out to parents during the first term. - Year 6 students have a 4-day educational visit to Rodrigues (often in May or June).
 Families are responsible for the costs associated with these trips, but Year 6 students and parents organize fund-raising events to pool the money raised and reduce the cost per family.